kakalasek/Omega_Big/README.md

 ### Configuration

-There is a file called config.yaml.
+There is a file called config.yaml under the src directory.
 You can configure **write** there.
 That is how often will the aggregator write to the file.
 More specifically, after it recieves how many packet flows.
 There is also **filepath**, which is the path to a file you want to save the outputs to.